What Are Tooth Extractions?

 • Necessary removal for orthodontics

 When you visit our office for your extraction consultation, we can talk with you about sedation options if you are feeling nervous or anxious.
-On the day of your extraction visit, our dentists will use local anesthetic to numb the tooth, nerves, gum, and bones.
+On the day of your extraction visit, our dentist will use local anesthetic to numb the tooth, nerves, gum, and bones.
 We will make sure your treatment areas are fully numb before beginning your extraction.
 With years of experience and advanced training in removing teeth from the jaw, you can rely on our team to take special precautions to ensure we minimize the impact on surrounding tissues.
 We will use special instruments to gently elevate the tooth from the socket in order to remove your tooth and make an incision if necessary to better access the tooth.
 We may also need to section the tooth into smaller pieces for easier removal.
 We do our best to take the most conservative approach possible in every extraction to preserve your oral structures and return you to optimal dental health.
-Dr. Campbell may use sutures to close the extraction site and our team will provide care instructions for the days following your procedure.
+Our dentist may use sutures to close the extraction site and our team will provide care instructions for the days following your procedure.

 It is extremely important to follow our instructions to help your extraction site heal in the days after your procedure.
 Do not spit, drink through a straw, or smoke until your extraction sites are healed.
 Engaging in these activities could cause dry socket, which is a painful condition that happens when the clot covering the bone is dislodged or disrupted.
 Cold compresses, over-the-counter pain medication, or prescription pain medication may help reduce pain and minimize any swelling in your jaw or face.
 Antibiotics may be prescribed to clear infection if your tooth was infected or abscessed.
 Care instructions will also be given for you to follow during your recovery.

 Please call us right away if you experience excessive bleeding, severe pain, or other concerning issues.
-We will schedule a follow-up appointment with Dr. Campbell to check your progress and discuss replacement options for extracted teeth to ensure you maintain proper oral function and have a natural-looking, confident smile.
+We will schedule a follow-up appointment with our dentist to check your progress and discuss replacement options for extracted teeth to ensure you maintain proper oral function and have a natural-looking, confident smile.
 It is still necessary to keep up with thorough brushing and flossing techniques at home after your tooth extraction and to maintain routine cleaning and exam visits at Made Ya Smile Spring Cypress.

 Most commonly, simple and surgical exodontia and wisdom teeth removal procedures are covered, at least in part, by dental insurance.
 Any sedation services, if you need them, may be a personal expense.
 We will reach out to your provider and examine your covered benefits before your procedure begins.
 At Made Ya Smile Spring Cypress, we want every patient to get quality care for their best smile, and so we offer several convenient payment options to help make dental care affordable.
 Also available are in-house financing plans and information about interest-free payment options.

 In some cases, tooth extractions are the best treatment option for your oral health.
-Dr. Campbell does everything possible to save natural teeth, but sometimes a tooth extraction is unavoidable.
+Our dentist does everything possible to save natural teeth, but sometimes a tooth extraction is unavoidable.
 You can rest assured that you are in good hands with our experienced and caring team at Made Ya Smile Spring Cypress.
 If you have teeth that are infected, impacted, broken, or otherwise harming your smile, tooth extraction may be the best option to improve your comfort and health.
 Our full-service Houston, TX practice also offers natural-looking tooth replacement options to help you overcome tooth loss.
 For more information about simple and surgical tooth extractions, contact our friendly team and take the next step toward your best, healthiest smile.